mateusluizfb/eva-test/README.md

 ## Architecture

 The server follows a layered architecture.
 It contains controllers, services, models.
-Aside from the stard back-end that handles request, responses and server stuff we also have a background job worker.
+Aside from the standard back-end that handles request, responses and server needs we also have a background job worker.

 The worker is backed by BullJs.
 When the server receives a schedule request, it will enqueue a job in the queue.
 The worker will then pick up the job and execute it.
 This is useful for tasks that take a long time to complete, like sending emails or processing images.